i was recently made aware of an alternate meaning of

 page on wikipedia describing a descendent usage of this 1909 sense.) which all seem to corroborate that it's from the french. hence, i went to my

-le petit robert and under
+le petit robert

 camper found the following: